notional-labs/notional/incident-reports/README.md

 October 12, 2021
 * We missed at least several hours worth of blocks during a sifchain upgrade.
+* Due to the same sifchain upgrade, our Sif relay system went down for at least several hours, too.
 - [ ] Ensure that we have a process in place to monitor Sifchain and other upgrades via governance.